Analytics of Longitudinal System Monitoring Data for Performance Prediction: Background and Related Work

 \subsection{Related Work}

-Performance variability refers to the variation in total job runtime of the same application with the same or similar inputs.
-Several studies have established the order of magnitude difference between identical executions of the same HPC program~\cite{PeKePa03, bhatele:sc2013, groves:perf_variability_on_dragonfly, bhatele:ipdps2020}.
-Petrini et al.~\cite{PeKePa03} highlight the role of operating system daemons in creating noise or jitter and in degrading application performance.
-Hoefler et al.~\cite{hoefler:sc2010} study the impact of OS noise on the performance of large-scale parallel applications.
+Performance variability refers to the variation in the execution time of an application executable with the same input parameters across multiple executions.
+Several studies have established the significant differences in performance between identical executions of the same HPC job~\cite{PeKePa03, hoefler:sc2010, bhatele:sc2013, groves:perf_variability_on_dragonfly, bhatele:ipdps2020}.
+Petrini et al.~\cite{PeKePa03} highlight the role of operating system daemons in creating noise and in degrading application performance.

+Research on collecting system data for analysis and forecasting is not new.
+More than 25 years ago, Wolski et al.~\cite{wolski:sc97} developed a system called the Network Weather Service (NWS) to estimate CPU usage and throughput of network traffic based on system state and statistical models.
+In 2005, Skinner et al.~\cite{skinner2005understanding} highlighted the impact of cross-application contention and parallel filesystem interference on the NERSC IBM SP system (Seaborg).

-In recent years, HPC researchers have begun to use the breadth of historical data available due to new comprehensive data gathering at HPC facilities~\cite{lockwood:sc2018, tuncer:tpds2019}.
-Lockwood et al.~\cite{lockwood:sc2018} explain performance variation due to changing circumstances in the file system.
+In recent years, HPC researchers have begun to explore the breadth of historical data available due to comprehensive data gathering at HPC facilities~\cite{lockwood:sc2018, tuncer:tpds2019}.
+Lockwood et al.~\cite{lockwood:sc2018} discuss performance variations due to varying load on the I/O sub-system.
 Tuncer et al.~\cite{tuncer:tpds2019} perform classification and detection of anomalous performance based on Aries counters.
 They use machine learning combined with system data, but primarily focus on diagnosing anomalies in compute node health and not performance of jobs.
+Hoppe et al.~\cite{hoppe:2020} demonstrate a data pipeline for LDMS to classify anomalies on a smaller scale than the system that we use in this paper (52 versus 12,076 compute nodes).
 Agelastos et al.~\cite{agelastos:parco2016} create a HPC system profiler to explain the performance variability of applications across different HPC systems.

-Chunduri et al.~\cite{Chunduri:2017} measure and attribute runtime variation to runtime system state.
-However, they primarily focus on single node variation using data acquired simultaneously to the running time of a job, whereas we use data strictly before execution and consider all system nodes.
-Jha et al.~\cite{jha:cluster2018} investigate the relationship between overall during-run network congestion and performance.